Has your communication landed?

 As I continue to explore Complexity Theory and “trust” in school and school leadership, I have elevated the importance of communication within leadership outlook.
 In the past 12 months that has meant acting upon Kevin Flinn’s seminar and Patricia Shaw’s advice…

-Leadership – the art of convening conversations that might not happen otherwise. – Patricia Shaw
+Leadership – the art of convening conversations that might not otherwise have happened. – Patricia Shaw

 …investigating how leaders develop Trust in school via Dr Paul Browning work and listening to the Radical Candor podcast…… whilst conscientiously working on my communication skills and preparing effective communications.

 That is, sending and ensuring that messages are received as intended (200% communication) and, receiving and clarifying messages, and establishing the underpinning values of various communications and conversations I am involved in.

 It is safe to say, I did not perceive communication to be as important or as refined a set of skills, as I do now.